top of page

 Tanya Franic is a Psychologist and Board Approved Supervisor with over 20 years experience providing a range of assessments and interventions for clients with diverse and / or complex presentations.

-Tanya is a Psychologist and Board Approved Supervisor with over 20 years experience providing a range of assessments and interventions for clients with diverse and / or complex presentations.
-Throughout her career, she has been a strong advocate for appreciating difference taking a transdiagnostic approach to working with diversity and eating disorders.
-Tanya is driven to supporting individuals and families to live their best life by tailoring evidence based approaches to the individual and their support network.
-Tanya uses a range of modalities including RODBT, DBT, CBT, ACT, EMDR, IPT, Mindfulness and Compassion Focussed approaches and enjoys working with children, adolescents, adults, families and service systems.
+I consider myself a seasoned Senior Psychologist.
+I am also a Board Approved Supervisor with over 20 years experience providing a range of assessments and interventions for individuals with diverse and / or complex presentations.
+Throughout my career, I have been a strong advocate for appreciating difference taking a transdiagnostic approach to working with all forms of diversity and eating disorders.
+Complexity was not a rude word to me, I became more and more curious to understand the layers and nuance of a person's life experience.
+I was also interested in understanding the SELF.
+I was and continue to be driven to supporting individuals and families to live their best life by tailoring evidence based approaches to the individual and their support network.

 Key Presentations/Publications